Nearly Optimal Approximation Rates for Deep Super ReLU Networks on Sobolev Spaces: Deep Super ReLU Networks

-Nevertheless, a limitation of the corollary that uses ReLU and its square as activation functions in DNNs is that the distribution of the square of ReLU is yet to be determined.
-If the distribution is entirely random, complex training may significantly increase.
-Hence, this paper introduces a novel DNN architecture that leverages nearly ReLU activation functions to tackle this concern, focusing extensively on the case with norms $W^{m,p}$ for $p\in[1,\infty]$.
-Furthermore, in our proposed architecture, the square of ReLU activation function only appears in the last several layers of the DNNs, allowing us to achieve a nearly optimal rate of approximation.
+{Nevertheless, a limitation of this corollary that uses ReLU and its square as activation functions in DNNs is that the distribution of the square of ReLU is yet to be determined.
+If the distribution is entirely unknown, training complexity may significantly increase.
+Hence, this paper introduces a novel DNN architecture that predominantly uses ReLU activation functions, allowing the square of ReLU to appear only in the last several layers.
+This design allows us to achieve a nearly optimal rate of approximation, reduce the complexity of DNNs as stated in Corollary \ref{main3}, and obtain a better generalization error, making the training process easier.
+We will rigorously discuss this structure later and show by the numerical experiment that this network performs better in training compared to networks where the activation functions are either all ReLU or all square of ReLU in Sec.~\ref{num}. }

 We define a subset of $\sigma_2$-NNs with $L\gg 1$ and $C=\fO(1)$ with respect to $L$ as follows:

 We refer to elements in $\fN_{C,L}$ as deep super ReLU networks (DSRNs).